Active Citizens Programme at University of Moratuwa

 Active Citizen Trainers were trained by British Council through their Facilitator Training Programme.
 Several of our staff members have gone through this programme and they now serve as ACMORA Facilitators.

 Polythene and plastics have been accountable for uncontrollable hazards occurred in the present world.
 Scientists have revealed that polythene has lifetime of over hundred years, it reveals that this hazards are contaminating unborn generations due our present actions.
-The main irritating issue we confront today is global warming, one reason due to the excessive usage …
+The main irritating issue we confront today is global warming, one reason due to the excessive usage of the polythene and plastic matters.
+These products have affected the whole biodiversity; when it is buried in soil which takes long duration to digest and mainly it work as a barrier against natural water springs.
+Mainly in international content plastic is final dump to …

 Active Citizen Programme in University of Moratuwa is offered through two modules.
 While there are slight differences in delivery and assessment, necessitated by needs of each faculty, the module contents remain same for faculties across the university.